Bruce Willis: Political views

 In 1988, Willis and then-wife Demi Moore campaigned for then Democratic Massachusetts governor Michael Dukakis's presidential campaign in the 1988 presidential elections.
-In the 1992 presidential election, however, he supported President George H. W. Bush for reelection and was an outspoken critic of Bill Clinton.
+In the 1992 presidential election, however, he supported President George H. W. Bush for re-election and was an outspoken critic of Bill Clinton.
 In 1996, he declined to endorse Clinton's Republican opponent Bob Dole because Dole criticized Demi Moore for her role in the film Striptease.
 Willis was an invited speaker at the 2000 Republican National Convention, and supported George W. Bush that year.

 In 2006, Willis said that the United States should intervene more extensively in Colombia to end drug trafficking from that nation.
-In several interviews Willis has said that he supports increased salaries for teachers and police officers, and that he is disappointed in the United States foster care system and its treatment of Native Americans.
-Willis has supported gun rights, saying, "Everyone has a right to bear arms.
+In several interviews, Willis has said that he supports increased salaries for teachers and police officers, and that he is disappointed in the United States foster care system and its treatment of Native Americans.
+Willis has supported gun rights, saying: "Everyone has a right to bear arms.
 If you take guns away from legal gun owners, then the only people who have guns are the bad guys."

 In February 2006, when Willis was in Manhattan to promote his film 16 Blocks, he was asked his opinion on the Bush administration.
 Willis responded: "I'm sick of answering this fucking question.
 I'm a Republican only as far as I want a smaller government, I want less government intrusion.
 I want them to stop shitting on my money and your money and tax dollars that we give 50 percent of every year.
 I want them to be fiscally responsible and I want these goddamn lobbyists out of Washington.
 Do that and I'll say I'm a Republican.
 I hate the government, OK?
 I'm apolitical.
 Write that down.
-I'm not a Republican."
+I'm not a Republican".
 Willis did not make any contributions or public endorsements in the 2008 presidential campaign.
 In several June 2007 interviews, he said that he maintains some beliefs aligned with Republican ideas.

 On August 17, 2006, Willis was named in a Los Angeles Times advertisement that condemned Hamas and Hezbollah and supported Israel in the 2006 Israel-Lebanon war.
 In the 2012 presidential election, Willis said that he had a negative opinion of Mitt Romney.